British Dietetic Association: Organization and membership

-The BDA is a certified holder of the Information Standard.
-The Information Standard is a Department of Health certification scheme for health and social care information.
+The BDA holds Patient Information Forum (PIF) TICK Certification.
+PIF TICK certification shows your information is produced to the highest possible standards, increasing public trust.
 Successful organizations can use the quality mark on materials to confirm that the information is from a reliable source.

 Campaigns

-The British Dietetic Association also administers the specialist register for dietitians and sports nutritionists (SeNR) working with elite sportspeople.
+The British Dietetic Association also administers the specialist register for dietitians and sports nutritionists (SENr) working with elite sportspeople.

 In 2011, the BDA Chairman at the time, Helen Davidson, announced the creation of a brand new BDA national campaign.
 The aim of the campaign was to highlight levels of malnutrition in older people living in their own homes in the UK.
 Mind the Hunger Gap was deemed a great success with wide coverage and publicity across the UK, including advising the UL soap Emmerdale on a community malnutrition storyline in early 2013.

 The BDA launched the campaign 'Work Ready' in 2016, which aims to highlight work-based health.

 The BDA has served as an advocate for consumers.
 In 2022, the BDA joined with other organizations calling for a halt to the sale of mislabelled baby food.